Kuuuube/Slimy_Scylla/docs/position_smoothing/position_smoothing.md

 **Never Intercept Pressure on/off:** Min: False, Max: True, Default: False

-When true, while Catch Up is true, pressure on/off will send even if the position has moved less than one pixel.
-When false, while Catch Up is true, pressure will wait to send until movement is detected.
+When true, while Catch Up is false, pressure on/off will send even if the position has moved less than one pixel.
+When false, while Catch Up is false, pressure will wait to send until movement is detected.

-This setting does not apply when Catch Up is false.
+This setting does not apply when Catch Up is true.

 ## Exponential Moving Average